sepsis-omics/mcgill-si-2018/docs/modules/kraken/index.md

 - Column 2 is the sequence ID.
 - Column 3 is the taxon ID (from NCBI).
 - Column 5 is a summary of all the taxon IDs that each k-mer in the sequence matched to (taxon ID:number of k-mers).
+- Your file may look a little different to this example image.

 ![classification](images/classification.png)